mesosphere/marathon/README.md

 ### Configuration Options

-* `MESOS_NATIVE_LIBRARY`: `bin/start` searches `/usr/lib` and `/usr/local/lib` for the Mesos
+* `MESOS_NATIVE_LIBRARY`: `bin/start` searches the common installation paths, `/usr/lib`
-  native library since those are the common installation paths.
-If the Mesos library lives elsewhere in your configuration, set the environment variable `MESOS_NATIVE_LIBRARY` to the full path of the library.
+  and `/usr/local/lib`, for the Mesos native library.
+If the library lives elsewhere in your configuration, set the environment variable `MESOS_NATIVE_LIBRARY` to its full path.

   For example: